WHAT ARE WE UP TO?

 EXPLORE THE HEMEL-EN-AARDE

 Tired of being stuck at home with the kids?
-Bosman Hermanus is the perfect place to venture out and fill your lungs with fresh air and your souls with natural beauty.
+Bosman Hermanus is the perfect place to venture out and fill your lungs with fresh air and your soul with natural beauty.

 Permits to walk are R50 for adults and R25 for children and include a 350ml bottle of water.
 Once you’ve completed the walk, you are very welcome to relax on the lawn for a while and enjoy a cup of freshly brewed coffee.